saibalmars/GraphRicciCurvature/README.md

 ```bash
 pip3 install [--user] "GraphRicciCurvature [faster_apsp]"
 ```
 - Notice that the NetworKit is not required.
-It is only optional for faster all pair shortest path computation for larger graphs that NetworkX performs poorly.
-If the installation is fail, please refer to [NetworKit' Installation instructions](https://github.com/networkit/networkit#installation-instructions).
+It is optional for faster all pair shortest path computation for larger graphs that NetworkX performs poorly.
+If the installation failed, please refer to [NetworKit' Installation instructions](https://github.com/networkit/networkit#installation-instructions).
 In most of the cast build this package from source is recommended.

 ## Getting Started